kubepack/kubepack/docs/guides/scenario-8.md

     pod "server" created
 ```

-This pod mount your git repository in /mypath in the container and if their is exist any `_outlook` folder, then it'll `$ kubeclt apply -R -f <outlook filepath>`.
+This pod mount your git repository in /mypath in the container and if their is exist any `_outlook` folder, then it'll `$ kubectl apply -R -f <outlook filepath>`.
 You can check actual implementation [here](https://github.com/a8uhnf/git-mount/blob/master/main.go).

 Now, you can see the all the desired kubernetes object in your cluster.